Russ Harvey Consulting - Computer and Internet Services

 Secure Your Wireless Router

-Because wireless routers are available to anyone within range, you need to take special precautions:
+Because wireless router signals are available to anyone within range, you need to take special precautions.

 Wireless routers should be secured using encryption.
 What is available to you depends upon both the age of the router and the computers that connect to that router.